-- Honored as New Orleans Coach of the year eight times and Louisiana Coach of the Year once.
+He was honored as New Orleans Coach of the Year eight times and Louisiana Coach of the Year once.

 See Vimeo interview with Jones.